 - Not tested in the field.
 This, for me, is the most fatal mistake, because all the other misses above can be fixed with a little testing and iteration.
 In many companies I interact with, there is relatively low collaboration between product and sales functions – either by design or tradition.
 Our most successful LeveragePoint customers are those who increase that collaboration – and testing value stories is a great way to do that.

 Now, let’s look at an example of a successful story.
 Here’s one that everyone should know.
-Take this little green lizard guy with the accent.
+Take the GEICO lizard.
 Most of us can recite his value message from memory.

 “15 minutes could save you 15% or more on car insurance.”